 It is now inevitable the surgeon specific outcomes will be published annually in the UK.
 I think it has been difficult for vascular surgery, who after cardiac surgery, have led the way and there have been some painful lessons learnt.
 However, now this becoming routine for all specialities I think it will be easier.

 I do have concerns, however, that it will focus vascular surgeons on undertaking index operations that are reported rather than the provision of the overall service.
-The most onerous and busy part of my job is the emergency week and yet during that time I may do no elective index operations.
-In a specialty such as vascular surgery where there are enormous range of activities that vascular surgeons contribute to the service I think we will have to be very careful how they are recognised when looking at surgeon performance.
+The most onerous and busy part of my job is the emergency week and yet during that time, I may do no elective index operations.
+In a speciality such as vascular surgery where there is an enormous range of activities that vascular surgeons contribute to the service I think we will have to be very careful how they are recognised when looking at surgeon performance.